codefwd/Netcat-s-ability-to-copy-a-file-from-one-system-to-another./README.md

-# Netcat's abilityto copy a file from one system to another.
+# Netcat's ability to copy a file from one system to another.
-Having Netcat either on a windows system (nc64) or linux (nc) you can transfer a file from one systme to another.
+Having Netcat either on a windows system (nc64) or linux (nc) you can transfer a file from one system to another.
+# Overview: Doing a simple transfer of a txt file from a kali VM to a Metasotable VM over a network.